matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 <section id="Digital-Video" class="section scrollspy" markdown="1">
 ## Video

-Video files require visual and aural assessment with the appropriate tools.
+Video files are assessed and condition checked both visually and aurally with the appropriate tools.
 This section covers the design requirements of a work station, approaches to running initial technical analysis on your file(s), the visual and aural technical assessment and its documentation.

 </section>